martinpllu/eyeball/README.md

 eyeball "python noodles.py --extra-soy" noodles.out
 ```
 Run the test again (usually afer a code change is made) using the same command as above.
-If the new output exactly matches the baseline output, eyeball reports a `PASS`
+If the new output exactly matches the baseline output, eyeball reports a `PASS`.

 Otherwise, eyeball reports a `FAIL` and displays a diff between the new and baseline output and the new output is stored in `noodles.out.eyeball`.

 If the difference in output is expected, you can update the baseline: